jdcox02/genomics-annotation-service/README.md

 The service is built on **AWS cloud infrastructure**, leveraging **S3, SNS, SQS, Lambda, Step Functions, and Glacier** to create a scalable, cost-effective, and efficient annotation pipeline.

+## Infrastructure Overview

+The system utilizes **Amazon EC2** instances for hosting different services:
+- **Web instance**: Hosts the web application interface, allowing users to submit jobs and view results.
+- **Annotator instance**: Responsible for retrieving job requests, processing genetic data using **AnnTools**, and storing the results.
+- **Utility instance**: Handles background tasks such as archival, restoration from Glacier, and processing related scripts.

 ## Workflow

 This section outlines the step-by-step process of how the genomics annotation system works, from job submission to result processing and archival.